Table of Contents

 As we mentioned earlier, heavy GPU use is what typically raises the MacBook temperature the most, so it is suggested that you first quit the apps that are using the most GPU.

 The System Management Controller (SMC) of your MacBook is a system responsible for controlling many different components and aspects of the computer, including the power management and power supply, the keyboard, and the cooling fans.
 Sometimes, however, a bug in the Controller can cause some of those components to act in unusual ways.
 A simple SMC restart can typically fix any such bugs and bring things back to normal, so we strongly advise you to try restarting your MacBook’s SMC.

 NVRAM is a small amount of virtual memory that stores information about the MacBook’s current settings and state.
 If it gets bugged, it can also result in the unusual behavior of certain system components, which is why resetting it may be a possible way to fix any fan-related issues.
-To learn how to reset the NVRAM of your Mac, please, follow the liked page.
+To learn how to reset the NVRAM of your Mac, please, follow the linked page.

 MacBook Pro fan always on fix

 An easy MacBook Pro fan always on fix is to simply try cleaning the MacBook’s fans from accumulated dust.
 Another MacBook Pro always on fix you can try is to disconnect from the computer any external devices that require heavy GPU use.